DavKato/model-based-development/README.md

 I noticed a few comments on the video asking for an English translation.
 Instead of recording/writing a translation for the video, I decided to

-1. Update the code to English
+1. Translate the code into English
-2. Explain my idea about model-based development in this doc.
+2. Explain my understanding of model-based development here in this readme.

-## Concept of model-based development
+## What is model-based development?

-The idea is not about actual code implementation.
-You may or may not use xstate in your production code, it doesn't matter.
-It is about having a same idea across a organization on how their service should behave.
+Model-based development is less about actual implementation details and more about having a shared idea across an organization on how their service should behave.

 The goal is to have a documentation that

 1. Both tech and non-tech people can understand
 2. Doesn't rot

-To achieve 1, we use state chart to represent the specification.
-This is what reffered as a **model**.
+To achieve ①, we use a state chart to represent the specifications.
+This is what I refer to as a **model**.

 ![model](assets/baby-sitter-model.png)

-Document/code rotting happens when that piece of data is not maintained, which often happens when it is outside of regular work flow.
+Document/code rotting happens when the model is not maintained, which often happens when it is outside of the regular work flow.

-To achieve 2, the model is used to create e2e tests for the application (model-based testing).
+To achieve ②, the model is used to create end-to-end tests for the application (model-based testing).

-Say a team wants to implement a new feature, here is an example flow:
+Say a team wants to implement a new feature.
+They could approach it with the following procedure:

-1. Product manager and UX designer puts the specification into a model.
+1. Product manager and UX designer translate the specification into a model.
 (Most likely using a no-code tool like [xstate visual editor](https://stately.ai/registry/new)).
-This model is passed to the lead engineer and will be [imported to the code base](test/suites/babySitter/model.ts).
+This model is passed to the lead engineer and will be [imported into the code base](test/suites/babySitter/model.ts).
-2. Lead engineer adopts a e2e test using the model by creating [checks](test/suites/babySitter/checks.ts) for each state that need to be tested, connecting actual [events](test/suites/babySitter/events.ts) with events defined in the model, and finally [generating test cases](test/suites/babySitter/index.spec.ts) by putting all together.
+2. The lead engineer creates e2e tests based on the model by creating [checks](test/suites/babySitter/checks.ts) for each state that needs to be tested.
+They then connect actual [events](test/suites/babySitter/events.ts) with the events defined in the model, and finally put it all together by [generating test cases](test/suites/babySitter/index.spec.ts).
-3. Engineer team starts implementing the feature.
-They may or may not use `xstate`, they may use TDD aproach.
+3. The engineering team starts implementing the feature.
+They may or may not use `xstate` or a test-driven approach.
 What ever they do, the branch should only be merged when generated model-based tests have passed.

-## Running tests
+## How to run tests

-Run `pnpm test`.
+To run tests, simply execute `pnpm test`.

-_If Playwright claims about missing dependencies like chrome or whatever, run `pnpm setup:test` and then try again._
+_If Playwright complains about missing dependencies like chrome or whatever, run `pnpm setup:test` and then try again._

-## Writing tests
+## Writing your own tests

 In this code base I created `ModelBasedTest` class to  make it easy to generate tests.
 Simply press `ctrl space`  and follow the method listed by Typescript.